codypaternostro/RemotePro/README.md

 This module combines LOCALAPPDATA with a subdirectory specific to RemotePro.
 It ensures or creates this directory using modified item management techniques from MilestonePSTools.
-See link for MilestonePSTool's explanation of AppData usage.
+See link for MilestonePSTool's explanation of [AppDataUsage](https://www.milestonepstools.com/commands/en-US/Connect-Vms/#description)
-[AppDataUsage](https://www.milestonepstools.com/commands/en-US/Connect-Vms/#description)